 Authorization Reversals

+An authorization reversal occurs when a cardholder contacts their issuing bank, such as Wells Fargo, right away to cancel a transaction.
+So Wells Fargo reverses the charge prior to the funds settling to the merchant.
 The transaction would have received approval at the terminal level.
 This means the authorization has gone through and the funds are on hold.
 However, the funds had not yet hit the merchant account.

-This type of limbo for the transfer of funds can happen with a credit card and ACH transactions.
+This type of limbo for the transfer of funds can happen with credit card and ACH transactions.
 This is because the money is not debited from the payer’s account instantly, the way it is with debit.
 Debit is like digital cash, the minute the transaction goes through, the customer receives a debit.

 Conversely, payment reversal on credit card networks and the ACH network is a more lengthy process.
 Approvals and bank-to-bank communication make for more steps before the customer receives the debit and the merchant receives the credit.

 Because of this, merchants are not debited from their accounts when an authorization reversal occurs.
 Instead, they simply are not funded for that transaction amount.
 In these situations, merchants should look over their batch reports for the details.
-Because their numbers may not add up, concerning transactions completed and the settlement totals.
+Because their numbers may not add up concerning transactions completed and the settlement totals.

 Chargebacks